Molcas/OpenMolcas/doc/source/tutorials/tut_sp.rst

 In addition to the calculation of a HF wave function, an MP2 calculation has been performed with a frozen deepest orbital, the carbon 1s, of :math:`\ce{CH4}`.
-Information about the output of the :program:`MBPT2` program can be found on section :ref:`TUT:sec:mbpt2`.
+Information about the output of the :program:`MBPT2` program can be found on :numref:`TUT:sec:mbpt2`.

 .. compound::